An equation is quadratic if and only if it can be written in the following form:

 \[ ax^2 + c = 0 \]

-To solve this equation, we move the constant term \( c \) to the other side:
+To solve this equation, we move the constant term \( c \) to the right-hand side:

 \[ ax^2 = -c \]